15.000 spectators – all ages

 45.000 people reached by communication and visibility activities

-Uganda, now, hosts more than 1.2 million refugees of which about 60% are children and receive simultaneous migratory emergency flows from South Sudan, the Democratic Republic of the Congo and Burundi.
-South Sudanese refugees are 801 thousand and the daily arrival rate remains high while arrivals from the DRC have increased during 2018.
+Uganda, now, hosts more than 1.3 million refugees of which about 60% are children and receive simultaneous migratory emergency flows from South Sudan, the Democratic Republic of the Congo and Burundi.
+South Sudanese refugees are more than 800 thousand and the daily arrival rate remains high while arrivals from the DRC have increased during 2018.

 Refugees Project will be performed for 10 times in different refugee communities in northern Uganda and will use circus art as a social action tool.
 The method change the way people think and behave.
 It fascinates and engages the audience, concentrates the attention of viewers and actively draws them into a vivid and interesting experience.
 It is this ability to touch emotions that allow us to influence attitudes and unlock potential in a way that traditional education cannot.